 - Guide for Building Green Roofs in Chicago

 - City of Chicago Guide to Rooftop Gardening

 - Audubon Society Lights Out Program

 A key motivator for participants in the Chicago Green Office Challenge is the opportunity to be recognized as environmental leaders by the mayor and media.
 Held in 2009, the inaugural year of the Chicago Green Office Challenge drew nearly 150 property managers and tenant companies, including 13 major property management firms and major companies such as KPMG, Jones Lang LaSalle, Willis Tower, The Boeing Company, OWP/P|Cannon Design, Microsoft, and Office Depot.
 Participants saved approximately 72 million kilowatt-hours of electricity and 54,000 metric tons of carbon dioxide — equal to the annual emissions from more than 10,000 vehicles.
 Additional noteworthy achievements include reducing water usage by more than 5 percent and diverting more than 1,200 tons of materials from landfills.
 Top performers were recognized at a special awards ceremony on July 1, 2010, and the mayor’s office issued a press release to promote participants’ achievements.

-Based on the success of the first year, Chicago and ICLEI are holding the competition again to continue saving energy and reducing greenhouse gas emissions.
+Based on the success of the first year, Chicago and ICLEI have held the Challenge each year since, to continue saving energy and reducing greenhouse gas emissions.
 In addition, ICLEI is expanding the model nationwide and will provide guidance and technical support to help four communities set up their Challenge programs: Charleston, SC; Houston, TX; Arlington County, VA; and the City of San Diego/Port of San Diego, CA. ICLEI’s goal is to further adapt and standardize the program so that it can be replicated by ICLEI’s 600 other U.S. local government members.